PauPie74/Document-Processing/README.md

 # Document-Processing
-Exercises done as a part of the document processing course at my university.
+This repository is a collection of excercises done as a part of the Document Processing (in Python) course.

+> October 2021 - February 2022